 Jon Stainsby is a lyric baritone establishing a varied career in opera, oratorio and recital.
 A graduate of the Alexander Gibson Opera School at the Royal Conservatoire of Scotland, he has appeared as a Young Artist with De Nationale Opera Amsterdam, Garsington Opera, Longborough Festival Opera, and the Britten Pears Programme at Aldeburgh.
 He has been acclaimed in Opera magazine for his 'outstandingly alert responses to text, music and stage partners' and in Opera Now for possessing 'a voice as commanding as his stature.'full biography »

 Last year saw a series of solo debut performances at major festivals in France, including the Festival de Saintes, Nuits Musicales d'Uzès, and the Festival de La Chaise Dieu.
-I also made a further trip to France for the development of a new performance project based on an episode from Aleksandr Solzhenitsyn's The Gulag Archipelago.
-A further residency is planned for the autumn at the Centre National de la Danse in Paris, and my colleagues and I very much hope that there will be a number of performances of this exciting project in 2019-20.
+I was also in France for the development of a new performance project based on an episode from Aleksandr Solzhenitsyn's The Gulag Archipelago.
+A further residency is planned for the autumn at the Centre National de la Danse in Paris, and my colleagues and I anticipate that there will be a number of performances of this exciting project in 2020.